-Karen Bradley, who has been sacked as Northern secretary by new UK prime minister Boris Johnson.
-Photograph: Will Oliver/EPA
+Conservative MP Karen Bradley has been sacked as Northern Ireland secretary by UK prime minister Boris Johnson, following a 19-month-long tenure in Stormont that saw her facing strong criticism.

 Saying that it had been “an enormous privilege” to “represent this special nation and integral part of our precious union”, the 49-year-old MP said she was disappointed not to be able to lead the current Stormont talks to a finish.